ciel-lang/cl-cron/README.md

     (ql:quickload "cl-cron")

-Note: Quicklisp does not point to this repository.
+Note: Quicklisp points to this repository since the release of October, 2021.

 Example: